-The first month of the year also calls for brand new wedding dress selections to shop from.
+The first month of the year also calls for new dress selections.
 "Some of the collections from April's Bridal Fashion Week will begin to arrive in stores in January, and many salons take year-end as an opportunity to remove any older styles from the previous year, so January is a great time to see a fresh new assortment in stores," says Gabriella Risatti of Gabriella New York.

 Post-Holiday and Engagement Season